-Located on a 75-acre campus in Moon Township, about 12 miles west of Pittsburgh.
-The OLSH campus is the sacred setting for our educational community.
-Our convenient location to downtown Pittsburgh affords our students the ability to experience all the cultural offerings of a modern metropolis.
+Located on a 75-acre campus in Moon Township, about 12 miles west of Pittsburgh, the OLSH campus is the home of our educational community.
 The expansive campus offers a place for quiet reflection and discernment.
-The school campus consists of the main school building, the Our Lady of the Sacred Heart Chapel, and the Angela Activities Center.
+Our campus consists of the main school building, the Our Lady of the Sacred Heart Chapel, and the Angela Activities Center.

 Students take a stroll on the front lawn and enjoy the beautiful OLSH campus.